What Causes Anxiety Attacks and Triggers?

 Takeaway

 If you’re experiencing anxiety attacks, you don’t have to face them alone.
-You can work with a licensed online therapist with experience helping people reduce their anxiety.
-You may also wish to make various lifestyle changes, such as eating a healthy diet, staying hydrated, getting enough sleep, and exercising regularly, to relieve anxiety symptoms.
+You can work with a licensed online therapist who specializes in treating individuals with anxiety.
+You may also wish to make various lifestyle changes — such as eating a nutritious diet, staying hydrated, getting enough quality sleep, and exercising regularly — to relieve anxiety symptoms.

 Regulate anxiety in a compassionate environment